 All in all, the two share many similar personality qualities.
-American Water Spaniels are highly affectionate and are always happy.
+American Water Spaniels are very affectionate and are always happy.
 Their eagerness makes them ideal for training, but they can be stubborn at times.
 Though, they’re good watchdogs.

 9. Field Spaniel

-Highlights: Kind, Light-hearted, Sensitive
+Highlights: Kind, Care-free, Sensitive

 During the early years of hunting in England, spaniel dog breeds were grouped together for the sake of simplicity.
 When breeders began showing their dogs in competitions, the distinctions of the spaniels were finally documented.

 And, one of the spaniel breeds born during this time was the Field Spaniel.
-This breed was bred from a combination of the English Cocker Spaniel, Springer Spaniel and Sussex.
+This breed was bred from a combo of the English Cocker Spaniel, Springer Spaniel and Sussex.
 Not only did these dogs have the good looks, but also the skills of a great hunter.

 10. Welsh Springer Spaniel